quicwg/datagram/draft-pauly-quic-datagram.md

 Value:

-: 0x000e (if this document is approved)
+: 0x0020 (if this document is approved)

 Parameter Name:

-: accepts_datagrams
+: max_datagram_frame_size

 Specification:

 : Indicates that the connection should enable support for unreliable DATAGRAM frames.
-An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint.
+An endpoint that advertises this transport parameter can receive datagrams frames from the other endpoint, up to the length in bytes provided in the transport parameter.

 This document also registers a new value in the QUIC Frame Type registry:

 Value:

-: 0x1c - 0x1d (if this document is approved)
+: 0x30 - 0x33 (if this document is approved)

 Frame Name: